pintoter/persons/README.md

 <div align="center">
     <h1>Persons</h1>
     <h5>
-        The service written in Go for store information about persons
+        The service written in Go for store information about persons as test task
     </h5>
 </div>